 And never fall for a tax preparer who immediately promises a refund.
 While you might indeed be due cash back from Uncle Sam, no one can guarantee that without first looking at your personal tax situation.

-Scams 2 through 12 details on the way: Coming tomorrow, fake charities.
-And careful readers of the ol' blog might have noticed in the list of the 12 scams earlier in the post, there are some parenthetical references to Parts 2 and 3.
+Scams 2 through 12 details on the way: Careful readers of the ol' blog probably noticed in the Dirty Dozen numerical list above that in addition to the scam names' linking to IRS announcements on each of the particular scams, there also are some parenthetical references to Parts 2 and 3.

 Yep, instead of making this a ginormously long single post, I'm breaking it into three, with four scams for each.
 Scam 5, fake charities, will lead off Part 2.
-I'll put in a link to that post (DONE!), as well as to Part 3, when each is live here on the ol' blog.
+I'll put in a link to that post (DONE!), as well as to Part 3 (DONE!), when each is live (they are!) here on the ol' blog.

 In the meantime, stay aware and be wary!